Kathmandu set to take over surfing brand Rip Curl for A$368 million

 Christchurch-based Kathmandu says the Rip Curl acquisition creates a $1 billion opportunity for the company together with its Oboz Footwear brand.

 The transaction is to be financed through a fully written 'accelerated entitlement offer' to raise $144.5m, and a placement of approximately $32 million of Kathmandu shares to the founders and CEO of Rip Curl.
-About $230m will be funded through senior secured debt facilities.
+About $230m will be funded through secured debt facilities.

 The transaction will require shareholder approval at a special meeting scheduled for October 18.
+The acquisition is expected to lift Kathmandu's earnings by 10 per cent in the 2020 financial year.

+READ MORE: • The Interview: Kathmandu CEO Xavier Simonet finds a home in the outdoors

 Rip Curl was founded by surfers Brian Singer and Douglas Warbick in Bells Beach, Victoria.
 The retail and wholesale brand has a long history of surfing, and has sponsored some of the world's top athletes, including up-and-coming talent.
 The brand has enjoyed success in North America and Europe, as well in Australasia.